Schools and centres

 Courses on offer include Accounting and Management, Business Studies, and a Postgraduate Certificate in Employee Engagement.
 All courses offer work placements and voluntary jobs to develop and enhance employability.

 Kent's School of Computing is an internationally recognised Centre of Excellence for programming education.
 Courses offered at the Medway campus include Information Technology and Business Information Technology.

 Students can choose a course that includes a 'year in industry', which provides paid work experience and the possibility of a job with the same company after graduation.

 The on-campus Kent IT Clinic allows students to learn consultancy skills and earn credit towards their degree by providing computing support to local businesses.

-The School of Music and Fine Art and the Centre for Music and Audio Technology has a multi-million pound development located within the award-winning The Historic Dockyard Chatham, a short walk from the Pembroke site.
+The Centre for Music and Audio Technology has a multimillion-pound development located within the award-winning The Historic Dockyard Chatham, a short walk from the Pembroke site.
 This amazing 20 acre river-front site incorporates a fantastic range of historic buildings, small businesses and exhibition spaces.

 Our Sport Studies courses are taught at the Pembroke site and at the nearby multimillion-pound Medway Park (partly funded by the University), which was an approved pre-London 2012 training camp for 13 Olympic and eight Paralympic sports.

 Facilities include a swimming pool, athletics track, sports halls, fitness suite and spa, as well as a 12-couch teaching clinic, rehabilitation gymnasium and seminar room.

 The state-of-the-art sports and human performance testing laboratory includes a hypoxic environmental chamber, blood chemistry laboratory, Alter-G treadmill, 3D video analysis system, 2D force pedals, ultra-sound imaging and a gait analysis system.